 where $S_\mathrm{SMC}$ denotes the UV--optical slope derived from the SED attenuated by the SMC-type dust law.
 Because $\DeltaMfit$ is positively correlated with $A_\mathrm{V,fit}/A_\mathrm{V}$, Eq.~\ref{eq:mass_offset_3} implies that if the normalised dust attenuation curve is steeper (flatter) than the model curve used in the SED fitting, the fitted $A_V$ and $M_\star$ will be overestimated (or underestimated, respectively).
-Representative examples of both cases are presented in Figure~\ref{fig:att_example}, which compares the simulated stellar continua with the fitted results for two galaxies displaying different dust slopes.
-In the upper (lower) panel, the assumed dust slope (i.e., SMC, blue lines) is steeper (or shallower) than the actual extinction curve of the simulated galaxy (black lines), resulting in an underestimation (or overestimation) of the intrinsic fluxes and, consequently, the stellar mass.
+Representative examples of both cases are presented in Fig.~\ref{fig:att_example}, which compares the simulated stellar continua with the fitted results for two galaxies displaying different dust slopes.
+In the upper (lower) panel, the assumed dust slope (i.e. SMC, blue lines) is steeper (or shallower) than the actual extinction curve of the simulated galaxy (black lines), resulting in an underestimation (or overestimation) of the intrinsic fluxes and, consequently, the stellar mass.

 Another important feature of Eq.~\ref{eq:mass_offset_1} concerns the dust properties of a galaxy.
-For any pair of wavelengths $\lambda_\mathrm{1}$ and $\lambda_\mathrm{2}$,
+For any pair of wavelengths $\lambda_\mathrm{1}$ and $\lambda_\mathrm{2}$, we have

 where $E(\lambda_\mathrm{2}-\lambda_\mathrm{1})$ and $E_\mathrm{fit}(\lambda_\mathrm{2}-\lambda_\mathrm{1})$ denote the colour excesses between $\lambda_\mathrm{1}$ and $\lambda_\mathrm{2}$ for the input attenuated SED of the simulated galaxy and the corresponding model fit, respectively.
 This relation indicates that SED fitting primarily recovers the colour excess rather than the absolute dust content ($A_V$) or the slope of the attenuation curve ($S$).
-Figure~\ref{fig:att_example} (right panels) supports this interpretation: the fitted $A_\lambda$ curves closely follow those of the simulated galaxy, even when the corresponding stellar masses may diverge from the true values.
+The data in Fig.~\ref{fig:att_example} (right panels) support this interpretation: the fitted $A_\lambda$ curves closely follow those of the simulated galaxy, even when the corresponding stellar masses may diverge from the true values.